Kilonova and progenitor properties of merger-driven gamma-ray bursts: Discussion

 \subsection{On the $\Phi$ angle}

-The \texttt{POSSIS} code (see \secref{KilonovaModeling}) we have utilized allowed us to constrain not only the ejecta masses but also the lanthanide-rich component in the ejecta, by constraining the half-opening angle ($\Phi$).
+The \texttt{POSSIS} code (see \secref{KilonovaModeling}) we utilized allowed us to constrain not only the ejecta masses, but also the lanthanide-rich component in the ejecta by constraining the half-opening angle ($\Phi$).
 Thermal KN emission from this component is expected to be predominant at NIR wavelengths at late times, and the high values of $\Phi$ correspond to the large amount of the lanthanide-rich ejecta.
-In \figref{Fig:PhiAngel}, we show the values of $\Phi$, for individual GRB cases, and find that the cases with BNS progenitors show similar values, with the median $\langle\Phi\rangle=70\pm2$ (deg), suggesting a similar fraction of lanthanide-free vs lanthanide-rich masses.
+In \figref{Fig:PhiAngel}, we show the values of $\Phi$, for individual GRB cases, finding that cases with BNS progenitors display similar values, with a median of $\langle\Phi\rangle=70\pm2$ (deg), suggesting a similar fraction of lanthanide-free vs lanthanide-rich masses.
 In the case of GRB 150101B and GRB 191019A, where the best fit progenitor is a NSBH, the $\Phi$ parameter in \texttt{POSSIS} is fixed at $30$ (deg).